Police: 2 officers killed, 2 inmates on run in Georgia

 The corrections officers were transporting prisoners during a work detail, Putnam Sheriff Howard Sills told CNN affiliate WSB-TV in Atlanta.

-Both Rowe and Dubose are inmates at Baldwin State Prison in nearby Milledgeville.

-Rowe was sentenced up to life in prison for convictions of armed robbery and aggravated assault in a 2001 case, according to the Georgia Department of Corrections website.
+Rowe was serving a sentence of up to life in prison for convictions of armed robbery and aggravated assault in a 2001 case, according to the Georgia Department of Corrections website.

 Dubose was sentenced up to 20 years in prison after convictions for armed robbery, aggravated assault and theft in 2014, the website shows.
 He also was convicted of theft and identity fraud in cases from August 2010.